 Sometimes apocryphal quotes are put into the mouths of famous persons to lend credence to (or denigrate) the idea those words express.
 And sometimes apocryphal quotes are put into the mouths of historical figures as a shorthand form of expressing what those people thought and did.
-The Adolf Hitler quotation displayed above about “how to control a people” combines elements of both those purposes but fails for being doubly false.
+An Adolf Hitler quotation meme about “how to control a people” combines elements of both those purposes but fails for being doubly false.

-According to this item, the infamous Nazi leader once proclaimed that:
+According to this meme, the infamous Nazi leader once proclaimed that:

 The best way to take control over a people and control them utterly is to take a little of their freedom at a time, to erode their rights by a thousand tiny and almost imperceptible reductions.
 In this way the people will not see those rights and freedoms being removed until past the point at which those changes can be reversed.

 We found no evidence that Adolf Hitler ever said or wrote anything like this, even allowing for the vagaries of translation from German to English.
 This quotation is often cited as having come from Mein Kampf, the autobiography and political polemic written by Hitler during his during stay in Landsberg prison, but no such passage appears in that work.
 In fact, this quotation appears to have been virtually non-existent until 2014, when it was used as the heading to Chapter 11 of Willfully Ignorant, a novel by Pat Miller set in Nazi-era Germany.
 (That book also mistakenly cited Mein Kampf as the source of the quotation.)